lorin/availability-reading/README.md

 Describes strategies for achieving good reliability and availability in the presence of faults.

+Notable quoets:

+* System administration, which includes operator actions, system configuration, and system maintenace was the main source of failures -- 42%. p8

+* The top priority for improving system availability is to reduce administrative mistakes by making self-configured systems with minal maintenance and minimal operator interaction. p12

+* A way to improve aailability is to install proven hardware and software, and then leave it alone. p13

+* If you consider an industrial sofwtare system which has gone through structured design, design reviews, quality assurance, alpha test, beta test, and months or years of production, then most of the "hard" software bugs, ones that always fail on retry, are gone. *The residual bugs are rare cases, typically related to strange hardware conditions (rare or transient device fault), limit conditions (out of storage, counter overflow, lost interrupt, etc,, or race conditions (forgetting to request a semaphore)*.  p17-18 (emphasis mine).

+* Dealing with system configuration, operations, and maintenance remains an unsolved problem. p32

 ## Making Reliable Distributed Systems In The Presence Of Software Errors
 Joe Armstrong,
 PhD Dissertation,